 What happens at the state convention?

-The DFL State Convention, June 1-3, 2018, at the Mayo Civic Center in Rochester, is the culmination of organizing activities at precinct caucuses and local conventions, where delegates from across Minnesota come together to conduct important business of the DFL State Party.
-The Convention will be called to order at 4pm Friday afternoon, and it will reconvene at 9am on Saturday morning and at 10am on Sunday.
-You can find the Proposed Agenda here.
+The DFL State Convention, is the culmination of organizing activities at precinct caucuses and local conventions, where delegates from across Minnesota come together in Rochester, MN May 30-31, 2020 to conduct important business of the DFL State Party.
 Delegates will be engaged in numerous items of business, including:

 - Electing 16 At-Large Directors to the State Executive Committee